 Please be advised that the UN Security Council has added 3 entities to its ISIL (Da’esh) and Al-Qaida sanctions list, which are now subject to asset freezes, travel bans and an arms embargo pursuant to UNSC Resolution 2368 (2017).

 Jamaah Ansharut Daulah (JAD), described as the largest ISIL-affiliated terror network in Indonesia, Islamic State in Iraq and the Levant - Libya, and Islamic State in Iraq and the Levant – Yemen have been listed for supplying arms, undertaking recruitment, and preparing or perpetrating acts or activities on behalf of/in support of Al-Qaida, ISIL, or its affiliates.

-These amendments are expected to be added made to the list maintained by the European Union under (Council Regulation (EC) No 881/2002 or 753/2011 as the case may be).
-Once the amendments to the EU list are made, they will be automatically effective in the Bailiwick under the Al-Qaida (Restrictive Measures) (Guernsey) Ordinance, 2013, the Al-Qaida (Restrictive Measures) (Alderney) Ordinance, 2013 and the Al-Qaida (Restrictive Measures) (Sark) Ordinance, 2013.
+These changes are automatically effective in the Bailiwick under the Al-Qaida (Restrictive Measures) (Guernsey) Ordinance, 2013, the Al-Qaida (Restrictive Measures) (Alderney) Ordinance, 2013 and the Al-Qaida (Restrictive Measures) (Sark) Ordinance, 2013.

 MEASURES WHICH SHOULD BE TAKEN

-All businesses must check whether they maintain any accounts or otherwise have any kind of relationship with any natural or legal person, entity or body designated under the legislation referred to above and must treat any funds, other assets or economic resources
+All businesses must check whether they maintain any accounts or otherwise have any kind of relationship with the persons referred to above or to any other natural or legal person, entity or body designated under the legislation referred to above and must treat any funds, other assets or economic resources

 - directly or indirectly belonging to, owned, held or controlled by them, whether wholly or jointly, or